joshsee/GAE-Online-Apparel-Survey-Form/README.md

 Online Apparel Shop Survey Form
 =================

-This is a Survey form targeting online apparel shop written with Flaskr Framework and deployable at GAE (Google App Engine)
+This is a survey form targeting online apparel shop written in Flaskr Framework and deployable at GAE (Google App Engine)

 Usage
 -------